 How early?
 Before you’re even born!
 Head hair is present when you’re just a fetus in the womb, as the hair follicles are developing.
 Most babies also grow hair in the womb and have it when they are born.

-Facial and body hair is missing, however, as this all comes in much later.
+Facial and body hair is missing, however, this, all comes in much later.
 During puberty, a different kind of hair develops on the arms, legs, groin, chest, and face.

-Some people sprout facial hair right out of the gate, at the moment that puberty sets in, but most men weren’t bearded sixteen-year-olds.
+Some people sprout facial hair right out of the gate when puberty sets in, but most men weren’t bearded sixteen-year-olds.